deepakjois/gousbdrivedetector/README.md

 [![GoDoc](https://godoc.org/github.com/deepakjois/gousbdrivedetector?status.svg)](https://godoc.org/github.com/deepakjois/gousbdrivedetector)

 Simple API to detect USB Storage device for Go.
-Works for OS X, with support for Linux and Windows coming soon.
+Works for OS X and Linux.

+Support for Windows should be easy to implement.
+It is pending because I don’t have a machine to test.
+Contributions are welcome.

 ### Usage
 Check the [example] folder.